Sora048/Sora048/README.md

 ### Hi there 👋, I'm Johnrick Castro
-I made websites from scratch, and looking for a job that qualify my skill but I am willing to learn new things.
+I made websites from scratch, looking for a job that qualify my skills and willing to learn new things.

 Skills: PHP / MYSQL / Node.js / JS / HTML / CSS